mapbender/mapbender-documentation/en/book/quickstart.rst

 ================================================================================
 You can configure the WMS for your specific application.
 Maybe you don't want to provide all layers or you want to change the order or titles of the layer or disable the feature info or change the maxscale for a layer.

 #.
-Choose :menuselection:`Applications --> Layers--> Button Edit Source Instance` to configure a the Instance.
+Choose :menuselection:`Applications --> edit-Button --> Layers--> edit-Button to configure the Service Instance`.

 #.
-You see a table with the layers of the Service.
+You will see a table with the layers of the Service.

 #.
 You can change the order of the layers via drag & drop